plutov/packagemain/06-raspi-go-2/README.md

 ./capture
 ```

 Now let's parse user's voice input.
-There is a nice linux tool `sox` to record audio.
-Let's install it first:
+There are a lot of command line tools to record audio, let's go with `sox`.

 ```
 sudo apt-get install pulseaudio sox